alexnikol/AnyCast/Podcasts Genres List/PodcastsGenresList/BestPodcastsList/README.md

  Given the client has connectivity
-  And there’s a cached version of the genres list
-  And the cache is less than 7 days old
+  And there’s a cached version of the podcasts list And the cache is less than 7 days old
- When the client requests to see the genres list
- Then the app should fetch and display podcasts list from remote server
+ When the client requests to see the podcasts list Then the app should fetch and display podcasts list from remote server

 Given the client doesn't have connectivity
-  And there’s a cached version of the genres list
-  And the cache is less than 7 days old
+  And there’s a cached version of the podcasts list And the cache is less than 7 days old
- When the client requests to see genres list
+ When the client requests to see podcasts list
- Then the app should display the latest cached genres list
+ Then the app should display the latest cached podcasts list

 Given the client doesn't have connectivity
-  And there’s a cached version of the genres list
-  And the cache is 7 days old or more
+  And there’s a cached version of the podcasts list And the cache is 7 days old or more
- When the client requests to see the genres list
- Then the app should display an empty list
+ When the client requests to see the podcasts list Then the app should display an empty list

 Given the client doesn't have connectivity
   And the cache is empty
- When the client requests to see the genres list
- Then the app should display an empty list
+ When the client requests to see the podcasts list Then the app should display an empty list
 ```
 ---
 ## **Use Cases**

-### Load Podcasts by Genre list From Remote Use Case
+### Load Podcasts by Genre From Remote Use Case

 #### Data:
 - URL